-Mississippi senator praises man with ‘public hanging’ remark
+Critics rebuke Mississippi senator’s ‘public hanging’ remark

 The video was shot in Tupelo, in front of a statue of Elvis Presley, who was born in the city in northeastern Mississippi.
 It shows a small group of white people clapping politely for Hyde-Smith after a cattle rancher introduced her.

-“I referred to accepting an invitation to a speaking engagement,” Hyde-Smith, who is also a cattle rancher, said in a statement Sunday.
+“I referred to accepting an invitation to a speaking engagement,” said Hyde-Smith, who is also a cattle rancher, in a statement Sunday.
 “In referencing the one who invited me, I used an exaggerated expression of regard, and any attempt to turn this into a negative connotation is ridiculous.”

 Hyde-Smith and Espy each received about 41 percent of the vote in a four-person race Tuesday to advance to the runoff.
 The winner gets the final two years of a term started by longtime Republican Sen. Thad Cochran.